nuxt/vite/README.md

 This is a race condition that server cache dir removes when reloading ([vitejs/vite/pull/2299](https://github.com/vitejs/vite/pull/2299))

 Currently using a fork of vite to address this issue.
-If still having, please add version and error in [#2](https://github.com/nuxt/vite/issues/2)
+If you still have the issue, please add version and error in [#2](https://github.com/nuxt/vite/issues/2)

 ### `.gql` support

-Curretnly there is no module support for handling gql files ([#31](https://github.com/nuxt/vite/issues/31)).
+Currently there is no module support for handling gql files ([#31](https://github.com/nuxt/vite/issues/31)).

 Best solution for now is to wrap gql code into `js` or `ts` and using [graphql-tag](https://www.npmjs.com/package/graphql-tag) or using raw GraphQL queries.
 Remember to add `loc.source.body`.